 March Math MadnessBring March Madness into math class with this middle and high school lesson plan.
 This Common Core-aligned lesson provides an engaging real-world application for statistics: comparing basketball teams.
 After watching our Mean, Median & Mode video, students will review the steps of statistics.
 They will collect, analyze and interpret data on two teams set to meet in the NCAA tournament.
 They’ll organize their data on a poster that includes a dot chart for each team, as well as measures like the mean, median, mode and range of points scored this season.
 They'll discuss what the data means in a presentation to the class.
 Extend the learning with a quick review of probability, and have students discuss just how small the odds are of having a perfect bracket!

 Women's History Month: Past, Present and FutureIn March, we celebrate Women’s History Month to honor women’s historical and contemporary achievements.
 Watch our video about the history of women's rights and our recent Week in Rap videos featuring Malala Yousafzai and Maya Angelou.
 Use our accompanying lesson plan that asks students to draw connections between past and present women’s rights advocates.
 Students will then research a modern-day figure of their choosing and help document women’s history by writing their own academic rhymes.
 Continue your study of women’s history with our lesson plan that asks students to research and create skits set during key moments in the fight for women’s rights, from the French Revolution to the Modern Era.
-Also, learn more about suffragist Elizabeth Cady Stanton and the 19th Amendment, inspired by her legacy.

 The First Day of SpringNo matter what the groundhog says, March means the first day of spring has arrived.
 Celebrate spring’s regrowth with our elementary science video about the parts of a plant and our accompanying interdisciplinary lesson plan.
 Students will learn the name and function of each part of a plant and then use key vocabulary to sketch and write a story from the point of view of a plant or an object in the plant’s habitat.